ankoh/sqlynx/README.md

 make snapshots            # Update snapshots make benchmark_pipeline   # Benchmark the processing pipeline

-make svg_symbol           # Update svg sprites used in the PWA make pwa_tests            # Run js tests of the PWA make pwa_dev              # Run the dev server of the PWA
+make svg_symbols          # Update svg sprites used in the PWA make pwa_tests            # Run js tests of the PWA make pwa_dev              # Run the dev server of the PWA